On This Page

 Does Marriage Counseling Work?
 Statistics and Research

-Marriage counseling is no simple task.
-Experts say it’s the hardest type of therapy for therapists to perform and that untrained therapists have an especially hard time doing it well.
+Marriage counseling isn’t easy.
+Experts say it’s the hardest type of therapy to do well and that untrained therapists have an especially hard time getting it right.

 Couples Counseling Statistics